sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

 - entity-name (index 31): The textual name of the organizational entity claiming the roles specified by the role item for the CoSWID tag.
+This item maps to '/SoftwareIdentity/Entity/@name' in {{SWID}}.

 - reg-id (index 32): The registration id value is intended to uniquely identify a naming authority in a given scope (e.g. global, organization, vendor, customer, administrative domain,